Cal-CS-61A-Staff/bacon/README.md

 `swap`: The 'swap' strategy.
 Students implemented this as part of the Hog project.
 Applies Free Bacon and Swine Swap where beneficial.

-`final`: The 'final' strategy calculated using DP. this was my initial submission in the Hog Contest.
+`final`: The 'final' strategy calculated using DP.
+This was my initial submission in the Hog Contest (NOTE: just to be safe, I have sabotaged this a bit so it's not that good; also, it's different from my winning submission.)
 Useful as a benchmark.
 Note that this is not technically a built-in strategy and may be removed.
 To recompute it, use `mkfinal`.

 `always0` ... `always10`: Always rolls n dice.